 About the review

-London Councils is reviewing the London Lorry Control Scheme to assess its effectiveness, including consideration of its impact on the freight industry, business and the benefits to London’s residents.
+London Councils is reviewing the London Lorry Control Scheme to assess its effectiveness, including consideration of its impact on freight operators, businesses and the benefits to London’s residents.

-We are looking at how freight is managed; evaluating how the scheme can help to reduce congestion; and ensure that noise pollution continues to be kept at a minimum in residential areas during the hours of the scheme.
+We are looking at how freight is managed, evaluating how the scheme can help to reduce congestion and ensure that noise pollution continues to be kept at a minimum in residential areas during the operational hours of the scheme.

-The review will cover such aspects as routing, signing, hours of operation, the excluded road network and the restricted road network, enforcement, permissions and exemptions.
-We will be considering the advances in HGV design, as well as traffic management and planning techniques.
+The review covers such aspects as routing, signing, hours of operation, the excluded route network and the restricted roads network, enforcement, permissions and exemptions.
+We are considering the advances in HGV design, as well as new and emerging traffic management and planning technologies.

-The review will ensure that the scheme continues to provide essential environmental benefits and protection for Londoners and will make sure that the scheme plays an integrated role with other existing and emerging freight and environmental management initiatives.
+The review aims to ensure that the scheme continues to provide essential environmental benefits and protection for Londoners, whilst playing an integral role with other existing and emerging freight and environmental management initiatives.

 Click on the links below to download PDFs of the presentations made at the Operators' Workshop: